Formal Verification and Model checking

 Limits

-A classical trap is that the Model Checker can only verify whether your application fits the properties provided, which is useless if you have a bug in your property.
+A classical trap is that the model checker can only verify whether your application fits the properties provided, which is useless if you have a bug in your property.
 Remember also that one way for your application to never violate a given assertion is to not start at all, because of a stupid bug.

 The model checker may well miss existing issues, as it computes the possible outcomes from a given initial situation.
 There is no way to prove the correctness of your application in full generality with this tool.